Phratora vitellinae: Taxonomy

 Classification of species within Phratora has been investigated by reconstructing a phylogenetic tree of evolutionary relationships among mostly European species, which allowed for a reconstruction of host plant preference within the genus.
 Phratora vitellinae is the most closely related species to the outgroup taxa, which are relatives within the Chrysomelini lineage within the subfamily Chrysomelinae.
-More recent studies have included mitochondrial sequences from additional North American species (c.f.
-Figure 2 in Canty et al. 2019), and they are consistent with the position of P. vitellinae in the phylogeny of European species published by Köpf et al. (1998).
+More recent studies have included mitochondrial sequences from additional North American species (cf. Figure 2 in Canty et al. 2019), and they are consistent with the position of P. vitellinae in the phylogeny of European species published by Köpf et al. (1998).
 Most Phratora species either specialize on willow or poplar, while P. vitellinae feeds on several host plants in both genera, and one interpretation of this pattern is that there is an evolutionary trend towards greater host plant specialization in Phratora.
 Another possibility is that the evolution of sequestration of host plant salicylates into the beetle's defensive secretion also allowed them to metabolize a variety of host plant chemicals more effectively and caused them to adopt a broader diet.
 A more comprehensive phylogeny that includes North American and Asian species might help distinguish among these hypotheses.